Skip to main content

 1. Initial Contact: Scammers reach out, pretending to be your bank, and inform you of fraudulent activity on your account.
 This contact may come from text or email, followed by a phone call from 'the fraud department.'

-3. Money Sent to Scammer: Once you transfer the funds, you realize you've sent money to the scammer, your money is gone and unlikely to be recovered.
+3. Money Sent to Scammer: Once you realize you've sent money to the scammer, your money is gone and unlikely to be recovered.

 Protect yourself & your money